Top 5 Nutrients for Immune Health

 - Innate: The innate immune system acts as a first responder to protect you against perceived threats like viruses, bacteria, or toxins. [ii] While it cannot differentiate between various pathogens, it works by sending a message to your immune cells to respond quickly to take care of the problem.

 - Adaptive.
-The adaptive immune system kicks in after recognizing specific threats and responds with targeted antibodies. [iii]
+The adaptive immune system kicks in after recognising specific threats and responds with targeted antibodies. [iii]

 Both branches of your immune system depend on proper nutrition, especially micronutrients, to function optimally.
 Research clearly tells us that less-than-optimal nutrition status can lead to a compromised immune system. [iv]